China weighs options to blunt US sanctions in a Taiwan conflict

 LOOKING TO MOSCOW

-The freezing of more than $300 billion in Russian central bank foreign currency assets and the removal of Russian banks from the SWIFT interbank payments system last year have particularly worried Chinese experts, given China's more than $3 trillion in foreign exchange reserves and its export-dependent economy.
+The freezing of more than US$300 billion in Russian central bank foreign currency assets and the removal of Russian banks from the SWIFT interbank payments system last year have particularly worried Chinese experts, given China's more than US$3 trillion in foreign exchange reserves and its export-dependent economy.

 "The risk that China's overseas reserve assets may be frozen seems more imminent," wrote Wang Yongli, general manager of China International Futures, one of the country's largest commodities and financial futures brokerage businesses.